galatedgi/Maze/README.md

 This application is a maze game implemented in Java.

-The application uses threads and is based on BFS and DFS search algorithms.
+The application uses threads, using design patterns and is based on BFS and DFS search algorithms.

 Functionality: